connectrpc/connectrpc.com/docs/faq.md

 Alternatively, if you wish to cancel the operation and immediately stop the client stream, see [below](#cancel-stream) to cancel the operation.

-### How do I cancel a client response stream in Connect-go?
+### How do I cancel a client response stream in connect-go?

 To cancel and abort a stream, call the cancel function of the underlying context associated with the stream.
 This context is provided on stream